MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/New-MpPerformanceRecording.md

 This `New-MpPerformanceRecording` cmdlet provides an insight into problematic files that could cause a degradation in the performance of Microsoft Defender Antivirus.
 This tool is provided _as is_ and is not intended to provide suggestions on exclusions.
 Exclusions can reduce the level of protection on your endpoints.
 Exclusions, if any, should be defined with caution.

-For more information on the performance analyzer, see [Performance Analyzer](/windows-hardware/test/wpt/windows-performance-analyzer) docs.
+For more information on the performance analyzer, see the [Performance Analyzer](/windows-hardware/test/wpt/windows-performance-analyzer) article.

 > [!IMPORTANT]
 > This cmdlet requires elevated administrator privileges.